2.3.2 |

 a) and positive ones on the other (o,

-things, or things in the same associative field, should have ä
+central or neutral things, or things in the same associative field, should

-as a vowel, or as the most important or central vowel.
-In
+have ä as a vowel, or as the most important or central vowel.

-languages like the present one, in which both the ä and the
+In languages such as the present one, in which both the ä and

 there is a special reason for doing so.